Snapchat has taken some giant strides since its humble launch. Today, it is one of the most popular social media apps, offering something to everyone.

 SnapKidz allows users under the age of 13 to take snaps, caption them, make drawings, and save snaps and drawings locally on the phone.
 However, it doesn’t support sharing of snaps or adding friends.

 How big is Snapchat in terms of revenue?
-This section provides answers questions related to Snapchat’s earning.
+This section provides answers to questions related to Snapchat’s earning.

 13. Snap generated close to $1.8B globally in 2018.